colorhook/att/README.md

 # ATT - Auto Task Tool
-ATT is a terminal tool for develop & deploy web project easier and faster.
+ATT is a terminal tool for front-end developers to make web project deployment easier and faster.

 ## Install